top of page

 Column still distillation, also known as continuous distillation, is a more modern approach to the production of whiskey.
 Column stills, also known as continuous stills or patent stills, are widely used in the production of various spirits, including whiskey.

 Unlike pot still distillation, which is a batch process, column still distillation is a continuous process.
 It involves the use of a tall, vertical column with multiple plates or trays.
-The column still allows for the separation and purification of the alcohol through a series of stages.
+This allows for the separation and purification of the alcohol through a series of stages.

 The process begins by introducing a fermented mash into the column still.
 The mash flows down the column, while steam is introduced from the bottom.
 As the steam rises, it interacts with the liquid on the trays, causing the alcohol to vaporize.